DrLegitamate/Hydra-Co-op/README.md

 Use these names with the `--input-devices` CLI argument or select them from the dropdown menus in the GUI.

+### Input Assignment Options

+- **Auto-detect**: Automatically assigns the next available input device
+- **Specific Device**: Manually assign a specific input device by name/identifier
+- **None**: No input device assigned to this instance

+The application provides real-time feedback about device availability and assignment status.
 ## 🔧 Troubleshooting

 ### Common Issues